Buckets (S3)

 resources:myBucket:type: bucketproperties:lifecycleRules:- type: class-transitionproperties:daysAfterUpload: 90storageClass: 'GLACIER'

-Bucket configured to transfer all objects to GLACIER storage class 90 days after being uploaded
+This configuration transfers all objects to the Glacier storage class 90 days after they are uploaded.

 Expiration